 4. Credential Protection Following a Data Breach

-If you have an account with a company which had recently suffered from a data breach, immediately change your password.
-Changing the password does not stop with the account of the company which had suffered from the data breach, other accounts which you share similar information with has to be change immediately too.
+If you have an account with a company that had recently suffered from a data breach, immediately change your password.
+Changing the password does not stop with the account of the company which had suffered from the data breach, other accounts with which you share similar information has to be changed immediately too.